wazuh/wazuh-chef/cookbooks/wazuh_elastic/README.md

 #### java.rb

-Installs openjdk 8 that is required by Elasticsearch in order to work.
+Installs OpenJDK-8 that is required by Elasticsearch in order to work.

 ### logstash.rb

-Installs logstash from packages and downloads configuration (remote or local).
+Installs Logstash from packages and downloads configuration (remote or local).
 You can choose between configurations using:

 * ```['wazuh-elastic']['logstash_configuration'] = "local"```

 ### kibana.rb

-Installs kibana packages and configures kibana.yml.
+Installs Kibana packages and configures *kibana.yml*.
 You can customize the installation by editing the following attributes.

 * ```['wazuh-elastic']['kibana_host'] = '0.0.0.0'```
 * ```['wazuh-elastic']['kibana_port'] = '5601'```
 * ```['wazuh-elastic']['kibana_elasticsearch_server'] = "http://#{node ['wazuh-elastic']['elasticsearch_ip']}:#{node['wazuh-elastic']['elasticsearch_port']}"```

 ### References